initiative-interchange/website-source/interactors.md

 The following Interact clubs have joined Initiative Interchange, sorted alphabetically by continent, country and club name.
 You can send them an e-mail by clicking on the name of the club.

-{% for continent in page.continents %}
+{% for continent in site.data.continents %}
 <h3 class="continent-heading text text-center normal-spacing">
 {{ continent.name | upcase }}
 </h3>